Beautifully situated near the 45th Parallel between beach and forest at the end of

 as one, watching ships, keeping the light burning, and caring for the grounds until

 Captain John died on December 12, 1906.
-Sarah became the first and only woman keeper in Mission Point’s history, continuing the duties that previously she and her husband shared.
+Sarah became the first and only female keeper in Mission Point’s history, continuing the duties that previously she and her husband shared.
 The Lane’s were the keepers for 24 years until March 3, 1907, when James Davenport took over.
 In the years between 1907 and 1933, two other keepers would also join the list: William F. Green and Emil C. Johnson.

 By the turn of the century, keepers were not the only people at the lighthouse.
 Visitors became so many that a fence similar to the one you now see was erected to protect the lighthouse itself, as well as visitors.
 A wooden walkway was also added so that folks could easily access the beach and see the lighthouse.